Sam Chikowore is studying both Business Management and Geology. Two separate subjects. Here, he explains what a Joint Honours degree means to him.

 Joint Honours students are synonymous with having well rounded time-management skills.
 This tends to become second nature as you must deal with various deadlines that are part of your modules.
 Excellent time management skills are a definite bonus for succeeding in the future workplace, your current studies and life in general.

 As a Joint Honours student, you also tend to develop adaptability.
 This largely stems from having to possibly cross between different teaching, assessment and research methods that may be part of the subject combination you have chosen.
 Your career options are also broadened extensively as a result of being knowledgeable in two subjects as opposed to just one subject.
 This may be a great unique selling point for you as a Joint Honours graduate to potential employers.
-I love being a Joint Honours student and would highly recommend it to anyone thinking of applying.
+I love being a Joint Honours student.